-INLIVIAN continues to use MTW Single Fund Flexibility to support various housing programs and services as well as invest in development projects to further the agency's mission and strategic goals.
-The flexibility allows INLIVIAN to balance the funding needs among various programs to achieve higher outcomes that would otherwise be constrained by inadequate resources.
-Planned uses of MTW Single Fund Flexibility includes supporting the following programs:
+INLIVIAN continues to use MTW Single Fund Flexibility to support various housing programs and services and invest in development projects to further the agency's mission and strategic goals.
+The flexibility allows INLIVIAN to balance the funding needs among various programs to achieve higher outcomes that would otherwise be constrained by limited resources.
+Planned uses of MTW Single Fund Flexibility include supporting the following programs: